ang3lkar/little-blue-fox.com/_posts/2019-08-30-she-drew-the-gun.md

 {% include youtubeplayer.html id="5gXxNWhTCIo" %}
-Wait a minute, do I detect a hintch of 60s in this?
+Wait a minute, do I detect a hinch of 60s in this?
 I have played this tune about a trillion times already.